bcgov/data-publication/pages/dps_bcdc_w_application_2.md

 4. If a resources requires authorization, we recommend that that process or form is added as a resource to the record, e.g. [Request Archaeology Inforamtion](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).

 **To add a resource:**
-1. Click the **Add Resource** button on the toolbar at the record leve.
+1. Click the **Add Resource** button on the toolbar at the record level.
 1. Fill out all the required fields for each resource type as describled below.

 ## APPLICATION RESOURCE MANAGENT